metin-atalay/Earthquake-Tracker-Pro/readme.md

 **Information Collection and Use**

-- We may collect certain information when you use our app, including but not limited to [list specific types of data collected, e.g., device information, location, usage statistics].
+- We may collect certain information when you use our app, including but not limited to device information, location, usage statistics.
-- This data is used to [explain the purpose of collecting each type of data, e.g., improve user experience, provide personalized content].
+- This data is used to improve user experience, provide personalized content.
 - We do not sell or share this information with third parties except as outlined in this Privacy Policy.

 **Data Sharing**

-- We may share your information in the following circumstances: [list situations where data might be shared, e.g., with service providers or for legal purposes].
+- We may share your information in the following circumstances: with service providers or for legal purposes.
 - We may also disclose information if required by law or to protect our rights or the rights of others.

 **Security**